Cool Spot

 Spot is no stranger to video games, having starred in an arcade game that was ported to multiple platforms.
 But even still, a soft drink mascot?
 I was skeptical of the glowing reviews at the time but should have known better.
 Global Gladiators should have taught me that these guys know what they are doing.
 There is no overarching story other than Spot needing to save his friends.

 Spot himself only has a fizzy projectile as his means of defense.
-That’s all you need even though killing enemies really isn’t the focus.
+That is all you need even though killing enemies really is not the focus.
 The goal of every level is find the captured spot, usually in the upper left hand corner of the map.
 But first you need to collect a minimum number of spots to break the lock on the cage.
 Spots come in two flavors, single dots worth one and seven up icons worth seven.
 It’s a clever use of the license without being blatant about it.
 The minimum number of spots steadily increases as you progress, forcing you to fully explore each map.

 Don’t let the license fool you, Cool Spot is a hardcore platformer in every sense.
 Each level is absolutely massive, not just from Spot’s point of view but in general.
 The levels are pretty expansive often with multiple paths.
 While the stages are timed there is usually ample time to explore and with good reason.
 The designers have done a good job hiding the spots as they can be literally anywhere.
 Generally you can find the bare minimum out in the open.
 But if you want to collect all one hundred you’ll need to search behind every object and dead end.
 The rewards are worth it; eighty spots grants access to the bonus level to earn continues.
 One hundred grants an extra life.
 It becomes a real test collecting everything later in the game and is a nice challenge for those that want it.